cossatot/wenchuan_topo_stress/revisions/rebuttal2.md

 > <u>How low is "low"?
 Can the authors be quantitative here?</u>

 We added a reference to the figure (mentioned in the last response).
-We would rather readers look at the distribution itself than a number we throw out.
+We would prefer that readers look at the distribution itself, as this is the quantitative solution of the inverse problem in a Bayesian sense, rather than a number we throw out.

 ### 6. Discussion